-It is the reduced rate National Insurance for married women or widows.
+The people paying reduced rate National Insurance were married women or widows.
 Use this guide if you need to stop or start paying the 'small stamp' National Insurance.

-This reduced rate of National Insurance Contribution is only available to married women or widows who opted-in to the scheme before April 1977.
+Reduced rates of National Insurance contribution was available to married women or widows who opted in to the scheme before April 1977.

 The standard NI rate for weekly earnings of £184 up to £967 is 12%.
 But, the married women's small stamp rate is 5.85%.

 Contact HMRC to check if you are still opted-in the scheme or to find out how it affects your benefits.
 If you are self-employed and currently opted-in, you do not need to pay Class 2 National Insurance contributions.

 If you opted in to the 'small stamp' scheme, you will receive a reduced State Pension when you retire.
-But, you may be unable to claim other state benefits.
-It also means you will not be able to claim some benefits based on your National Insurance contributions.
+You may also be unable to claim certain state benefits.
+They are the benefits based on National Insurance contributions.

-As a rule you will be entitled to National Insurance credits if you:
+Even so, as a general rule you will have entitlement to get National Insurance credits if:

-Even if you do not get NI credits you may still qualify for:
+Even if you do not qualify for National Insurance credits you may still be eligible for:

 To get an estimate of your pension payments when you retire, you can request a State Pension statement.
 You can also ask for a National Insurance record.
 This will show if you have any gaps in your NI contributions.

-You will need to opt-out of the reduced National Insurance contributions married female scheme if:
+You will need to opt out of the female reduced rate National Insurance scheme if:

 Different rules apply if your husband dies and you may be able to stay in the scheme.
 Contact HMRC to check if you qualify and for how long it might apply.

 You must inform your employer if you opt-out of the scheme.
-You must also tell HMRC if you are self-employed or lose the right to the reduced rate.
+You must also tell HMRC if you are self-employed or lose the right to the reduced rate NI.
 Failure to do so could mean you owe unpaid NIC.